daishuanglu/dmClustering/README.md

 - sklearn
 - numpy, scipy

-Note: As no package installation issues, this code is left as it is.
+Note: As no package installation issues is spotted, this code is left as it is.

 ## How to run